gr-yb/yugabyte-differential-backup/src/README.md

 `yb_backup_diff.py` program.

 This is an example of creating a backup against a YSQL database.
-Make sure to replace the arguments with the proper values for your environment:
+Make sure to replace the arguments with the proper values for your environment.
+The important arguments are:
+* `keyspace` specifies the YSQL database to back up
+* `backup_location` the offsite location to store the backup files
+* `storage_type` the kind of offsite storage used.
+S3 is the most heavily tested, NFS is poorly supported.

 ```
 python yb_backup_diff.py \